HangWeHong/Trading-App/ReadMe.md

 # Group10

-This is a repository of Data Structure Assignment for Group 10 students ❤❤ (Kindly access the "Trading App" folders to view previews and demonstrations of the trading app.)
+This is a repository of Data Structure Assignment for Group 10 students ❤❤<br>
+(Kindly access the "Trading App" folders to view previews and demonstrations of the trading app.)

 ```java